celestiaorg/celestia-node/docs/adr/adr-014-bootstrap-from-previous-peers.md

 * < 1 week ago
 * < 1 month ago.

 the "good enough peers" to select should be present in most recent buckets, and should be peers we've seen often.
-For example, if a peer has been connected to the node for 1 day, then it should figure up in the buckets: "< 1 hour" and , "< 1 day", hence making it a "good enough peer" to select for persistence.
+For example, if a peer has been connected to the node for 1 day, then it should show up in the buckets: "< 1 hour" and , "< 1 day", hence making it a "good enough peer" to select for persistence.

 The bucketing logic that triages peers into the mentioned buckets is executed periodically, with a new list of "good enough peers" being selected and persisted at that same time, and also at the moment of node shutdown.